CodeWithGroup/CodeWithGroup.github.io/README.md

 ## Jekyll setup

+If you're familiar with Ruby gems, run the following:
+`gem install bundle`
+`gem install jekyll`

-Use [this guide](https://jekyllrb.com/docs/installation/) to setup Jekyll for your operating system.
+If this is your first time using Ruby or gems, use [this guide](https://jekyllrb.com/docs/installation/) to setup Jekyll for your operating system.

 ## Building the site

-Open a command line in the root directory of the repository
+Open a command line in the root directory of the repository.

+If this is the first time you have built the site, make sure you have run `bundle pack` before attempting to build the site using jekyll.

-Run `bundle exec jekyll build` to build the site, this will produce a `_site` folder with the required content
+Otherwise, run `bundle exec jekyll build` to build the site, this will produce a `_site` folder with the required content.

 >:Warning: do not edit anything in the site folder as it will not be comitted and is overwritten everytime you build the site.